tldr-pages/tldr/pages/linux/steamos-session-select.md

 - Change to Wayland desktop mode:

+`steamos-session-select plasma-wayland`

+- Change to Wayland desktop mode and have the device boot to desktop:

 `steamos-session-select plasma-wayland-persistent`

-- Change to X11 desktop mode:
+- Change to X11 desktop mode and have the device boot to desktop:

 `steamos-session-select plasma-x11-persistent`